MEPG: A Minimalist Ensemble Policy Gradient Framework for Deep Reinforcement Learning: Introduction

 Our contributions are summarized as follows.
-Firstly, we propose a general ensemble reinforcement learning framework, called MEPG, which is simple and easy to implement.
-This framework, without introducing any additional loss functions, solves the problem that ensemble reinforcement learning methods consume a large amount of computation resources.
-Secondly, we provide theoretical analysis for this framework, where the policy evaluation process in the MEPG framework is mathematically equivalent to a deep Gaussian Process.
-Thirdly, we experimentally demonstrate the effectiveness of the MEPG framework by combining our algorithm with the simple DDPG and SAC algorithms.
-The results show that the MEPG framework achieves or exceeds state-of-the-art ensemble method DRL and model-free DRL methods with less computational resources.
-Moreover, This framework can be combined with any DRL algorithm.
+First, we propose a general ensemble RL framework, called MEPG, which is simple and easy to implement.
+Unlike conventional ensemble Deep RL methods, this framework does not need to introduce any additional loss functions and computational costs.
+This framework can be combined with any DRL algorithm.
+Second, we provide theoretical analysis that shows the policy evaluation process in the MEPG framework maintains two synchronized deep GPs.
+Third, we experimentally demonstrate the effectiveness of the MEPG framework by combining our algorithm with the DDPG and SAC algorithms.
+The results show that MEPG achieves or exceeds state-of-the-art ensemble method DRL with 14\% to 27\% of parameters and 10\% to 20\% of training time compared to ensemble RL methods ACE \citep{zhang2019ace}, SUNRISE \citep{sunrise}, and REDQ\citep{redq}.